unfor19/kubernetes-localdev/README.md

 ## Support DNS resolution in Windows host

-To access the NGINX Ingress Controller from the Windows host machine, we need to map its domain name to `127.0.0.1` which in turn will listen to ports 80 and 443.
+To access the NGINX Ingress Controller from the Windows host machine, we need to map its domain name to `127.0.0.1`, which will listen to ports 80 and 443.

 - **Windows**: Edit `C:\Windows\System32\drivers\etc\hosts` with Notepad or [Notepad++](https://notepad-plus-plus.org/downloads/v7.9.5/) as Administrator and add
     ```bash
     127.0.0.1 baby.kubemaster.me green.kubemaster.me dark.kubemaster.me auth.kubemaster.me oidc.kubemaster.me darker.kubemaster.me
     ```

-The downside is that you have to add any subdomain the application uses, since wildcard domains such as `*.mydomain.com` are not allows in the `hosts` file.
-The silver lining is you won't add all the subdomains that the application uses in production, since the main goal is to test/develop only the necessary endpoints.
+The downside is that you have to add any subdomain the application uses since wildcard domains such as `*.mydomain.com` are not allowed in the `hosts` file.
+The silver lining is you won't add all the subdomains that the application uses in production since the main goal is to test/develop only the necessary endpoints.

 ---

 ## HTTP

-Deploy the [1-baby.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/1-baby.yaml) app , a simple web application which serves static content and exposed to the Windows host with a [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+Deploy the [1-baby.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/1-baby.yaml) app, a simple web application that serves static content and exposed to the Windows host with a [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 1. **WSL**: Clone this repo